-From an Eastern nutritional perspective, winter squash are the perfect food to strengthen the Earth Element and its organs the Stomach and Spleen.
+From an Asian (Chinese medicine) nutritional perspective, winter squash are the perfect food to strengthen the Earth Element and its organs the Stomach and Spleen.
 It’s the firm foundation of your body–like the foundation of the house.
-The Spleen, in Chinese medicine —which rules the digestive system– keeps the flesh and muscles strong and creates vibrant energy, immunity, and is the basis for building Blood in the body.
+The Spleen, in Asian medicine – which rules the digestive system – keeps the flesh and muscles strong and creates vibrant energy, immunity, and is the basis for building Blood in the body.
 A healthy Spleen allows for clear thought and the ability to study—no more muzzy mind.

 Winter squash strengthens and warms the core, tonifies Qi and drains damp.
 Translation—they help regulate blood sugar, remove excess damp conditions like candida, phlegm and mucus and create a strong lasting energy and digestive system.